 Other fun facts:

-- There is now an official Facebook page (under Author Michael-Patrick Harrington).
-This link and other interesting things, including Twitter information, can be found on the Contact page.
+– There is now an official Facebook page (under Author Michael-Patrick Harrington).
+This link and other interesting things, including Twitter and Instagram information, can be found on the Contact page.

-- Mondauk Music, a media mail order company founded by the author in 1994, operates an Amazon store, an E-Bay store, and a Half.Com store.
-Click on them here or check them out on the Links page.They sell CDs, vinyl records, comic books, and more.
+– Mondauk Music, a media mail order company founded by the author in 1994, operates an Amazon store and an E-Bay store that sells used CDs & vinyl records, comic books, sports cards, and more.

 – Michael-Patrick played in the rock’n’roll bands Zen Arcade (bass) and Lola & the Shivers (guitar).
 He was one of the primary songwriters in both groups.

 – He attended Holy Ghost Preparatory School and La Salle University before graduating magna cum laude from Arcadia University with a degree in literature and creative writing .

 – Michael-Patrick is a Democrat and an agnostic.
 (Not that the two go hand in hand.)